ncsa/bhr-client/docs/blocksources.rst

 To implement a source blocker, simply write a class that subclasses :class:`bhr_client.source_blocker.SourceBlocker`

-This example blocks addresses found in the Dragon Research Group SSH Password Authentication Report.
+This example blocks addresses found in the DataPlane.org SSH Password Authentication feed.

 ::